 Should I be doing anything to regularly treat my drains and decrease my risk of a clog?

-To prevent your sinks from getting clogged, you need to take a little care in what you’re putting down the drain.
+To prevent your sinks from getting clogged, you should take some care in what you’re putting down the drain.
 Regular basic maintenance also helps, here are a few:

 Be mindful of what goes down the drains of your bathroom or kitchen.
 Avoid getting stringy food, feminine hygiene products, paper towels, eggshells, or fruit peels in them.
 Placing a screen mesh to filter out what goes down the sink will also help.

 You can also pour hot water regularly to help dissolve build-up.
-A good solution you can use is a mixture of a cup of vinegar and a fistful of baking soda.
+A good solution is a mixture of a cup of vinegar and a fistful of baking soda.
 Let it sit for a few minutes and rinse with hot water.

 What causes my kitchen sink and washing machine drains to clog?